WHAT'S ON IN ORBA AND SURROUNDING AREA

 We'll try to keep this up-to-date as much as possible, but please let us know if you're aware of anything that we haven't included

-For information on events taking place in the surrounding area, visit this page.
+For information on events taking place in the surrounding area, this useful calendar gives information on upcoming events such as markets, fairs, Moors & Christians, etc

 Orba's fiesta takes place at the end of July/early August.
 Festivities include processions, bull running, live music, sporting events and firework displays.
 More information and fiesta schedule will be supplied nearer the time.